ciscoheat/sveltekit-superforms/README.md

 </form>
 ```

-This is rather basic, and we can't even submit the form because there is no form action, but we can at least see that the form is populated.
-To get full insight, let's add the Super Form Debugging Svelte Component:
+This is rather basic though, and there is no form action to submit to, but we can at least see that the form is populated.
+To get deeper insight, let's add the Super Form Debugging Svelte Component:

 **src/routes/+page.svelte**